Questions 51 - 54#

 where rate constants are \(k_{12}, k_{21}, k_2\), and \(k_3\).
 Use python to investigate the population of each species, as outlined after equation 41, with, for example, \(A_0 = 1, B_0 = C_0 = 0\) and rate constants \(k_{12} = 5, k_{21} = 6, k_2 = 1, k_3 = 0.2\).
 Try other values of rate constants and initial populations for yourself.
 (You will find that the algebraic equations produced are very large, so use python/numpy numerical methods from the start.)
 Convince yourself that the populations you graph make sense.

-Strategy: Write down the rate equations and then translate them into the Master Equation matrix form.
-Use python to do the integration by the matrix method outlined in the text, Algorithm 7.6.
+Strategy: (a) Write down the rate equations and then translate them into the Master Equation matrix form.
+Use python to do the integration by the matrix method outlined in the text, Algorithm 7.6. (b) Base you calculation on the example in the text.
+Use similar rate constants etc. Vary the staring concentrations to see what happens.

 Q52 Energy transfer in photosynthesis#